Civ13/civ13-wiki/wiki/Rules.md

 ### General Rules:

-  - This server is a <b>Medium/High-Roleplay</b> (MRP/HRP) server, good communication along with other associated skills are necessary!
-Character has to be maintained at all times.
+  - This server is intended to be a <b>Medium/High-Roleplay</b> (MRP/HRP) server, good communication along with other associated skills are necessary!
+Character has to be maintained at all times and actions are to be realistic (or at least the closest to reality).
+    Low-Roleplay (LRP) (i.e. using memes ICly, "netspeak", powergaming, unrealistic actions, disregarding the setting of the game) is severily discouraged and may be punishable, especially during HRP gamemodes.
   - English is the language of the server and players must speak it in all communication channels (IC and OOC), at all times.
     A good understanding of English is therefore also required.
-  - Speak with the proper lingo/vocabulary of the current epoch you're playing.
+  - As stated earlier, you must speak with the proper lingo/vocabulary of the current epoch and setting you're playing.
-    (<i>Do not be using "netspeak" in any era other than Modern: no caveman or gladiator ran around saying: "LOL".</i>)
+    (<i>Do not be using "netspeak" like "LOL", "OMG", "brb", "g2g", etc.).</i>)
   - It is against the rules to speak about Out-Of-Character (OOC) topics Inside-Character (IC) and vice-versa on purpose.
 Failing to do so will be considered metagaming and may be punishable.
   - Do not abuse mentorhelp/adminhelp:
 		<br>
         <b>→</b> Use mentorhelp for questions regarding gameplay.
 		<br>
-        <b>→</b> Use adminhelp for questions regarding bugs/rules.
+        <b>→</b> Use adminhelp for questions regarding bugs/rules/assistance in case of a problem.
 		<br>
     If there are no admins online, you may ping admins or mentors on the Discord server for assistance.
   - Once a round ends (<i>i.e. the Epoch vote finishes</i>), griefing and random killing is tolerated.
     This is called "End of Round Grief" (EORG) and it's allowed ONLY when the round has ended.
   - You must not be toxic or too agitated in any OOC communication channels (Dead-chat and mentor/adminhelp included).